ArchBase/Koppara-Neural-Network-in-GDscript/README.md

 ## 🙌 Contribute to Koppara
 We welcome contributions to help expand Koppara’s potential!
 Join us in pushing Koppara to new heights.

+---

+## 💬 Join the Community
+For support and updates, join our Discord: [Koppara Discord](https://discord.gg/WZyyT5kMUk)